joakimtveter/noroff-css-frameworks-ca/readme.md

 ### Deploy the project

 1. Build the project with `npm run build`
-2. Craate a Pull request into the `main` branch
+2. Create a Pull request into the `main` branch

 Project auto deploys to TBD